pranavgore09/me/content/thinktank/think.md

 List of blogs to be written

-1. FFmpeg to record screen+audio, video.
-2. Xvfb ? what it is?
-Basic usage.
-Headless mode
-3. Pulseaudio and virtual devices
+1. Pulseaudio and virtual devices
 ##### DONT ADD THIS 4.
 Xvfb Pulseaudio with FFmpeg to record audio and screen.
 5. Selenium simple sweet basic round of test (Join your next googlemeet with automation)